Adoxio/xRM-Portals-Community-Edition/README.md

 - File system permissions need to be set for general functionality and search indexing to work.
 Refer to the [File System Permissions](https://github.com/Adoxio/xRM-Portals-Community-Edition/wiki/File-System-Permissions) wiki page for full instructions.

+- A machine key should be added to the web.config file to ensure cryptographic operations always use the same settings rather than using auto-generated encryption keys (e.g. when hosted a web farm or after application restarts).
+This can be accomplished using IIS Manager as described in the MSDN blog post [Easiest way to generate MachineKey](https://blogs.msdn.microsoft.com/amb/2012/07/31/easiest-way-to-generate-machinekey/).
+Adxstudio Portals 7.x used the validation method `SHA1` and the encryption method `AES`.

 ## Support

 There are two primary methods of obtaining support for this project: